Skip to main content

 Frequently asked questions

-Why does exporting sometimes take longer?
+Why does exporting take some time?

 Is there a file size limit?